 MIT personal certificate(s) installed on your computer(s) will expire on July 30, 2023.
 You must renew your certificates by that date to retain access to MIT’s secure web applications that require them.

-You will need to renew the certificate for each browser on every computer you use.
-Renewal consists of downloading replacement certificates for your expiring ones.
+You'll need to renew the certificate for each browser on every device you use.
+Renewal consists of downloading and installing replacement certificates for your expiring ones.

 IS&T recommends using CertAid to install new certificates for Chrome, Edge, and Safari browsers.
 Download and install the latest version of CertAid to get started.
 Instructions for using CertAid are in the IS&T Knowledge Base (KB).

 Use of Duo two-factor authentication is required.
 Be sure to have a Duo-registered device handy during installation.

 Once you install new certificates, deleting your old ones may help you avoid problems accessing sites and resources.
 IS&T strongly recommends deleting your old certificates unless you use S/MIME to sign or encrypt emails, in which case you should not delete them.
 For more information on what to do in that case, see the Export or Back Up Your MIT Personal Certificates page in the Knowledge Base.

 CertAid will prompt you to delete these old certificates after the new ones have been installed.

 To ensure your certificate installation was successful, you can test them using the Certificate Test page.